DroidKaigi/conference-app-2019/.github/ISSUE_TEMPLATE/basic-report.md

 Choose the suitable template if exists.

-- Bug report (please use another template)
+- Bug report (please use the other template)
 - Proposal / Discussion
 - Other